The Climb (song): Cover versions

 "The Climb" has been covered several times.
 At auditions for the ninth season of the television singing competition American Idol, "The Climb" was the most popular choice of song amongst contestants.
+The song was covered by students in GEMS Wellington International School as a charity single, which debuted at the top of UAE download and UK soundtrack charts on iTunes within hours of being released.
+The proceeds went to Harmony House, an orphanage in India.